Aeronleelucero/AI-tools/README.md

 ---

-# 06-usage-limits-retries — Guardrails and resilient calls
+# usage-limits-retries — Guardrails and resilient calls

-(If you feel lost go to the finished section of this at `git checkout 06-usage-limits-retries` and run `uv sync --all-groups --all-extras`)

 **Goal:** Bound work with `UsageLimits`, and show retry/backoff using Tenacity in a tool (no external network required).